cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 ### SDK for Source Plugins

 Writing ELT code involves a lot of boilerplate code, testing code, tricky performance and parallelization code.
-We’ve built an [Go SDK](https://github.com/cloudquery/plugin-sdk/) that enables both us and other developers to focus only on the E(Extract) code while CloudQuery SDK takes care of parallelization, transformation, loading and testing.
+We’ve built a [Go SDK](https://github.com/cloudquery/plugin-sdk/) that enables both us and other developers to focus only on the E(Extract) code while CloudQuery SDK takes care of parallelization, transformation, loading and testing.

 ### Code Generation